PaddlePaddle/PARL/benchmark/torch/sac/README.md

 > Paper: SAC in [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290)

 ### Mujoco games introduction
-Please see [here](https://github.com/openai/mujoco-py) to know more about Mujoco games.
 PARL currently supports the open-source version of Mujoco provided by DeepMind, so users do not need to download binaries of Mujoco as well as install mujoco-py and get license.
 For more details, please visit [Mujoco](https://github.com/deepmind/mujoco).

 ### Benchmark result